 Pol Roti with Lunumiris [Photo Source: The Internet]

-Two or three bread I took and forgot to capture photos before eating. 😀 I was too tired and hungry after almost 8 hours toughest adventure at Adam’s Peak.
+Two or three bread I took and forgot to capture photos of eating. 😀 I was too tired and hungry after almost 8 hours most robust adventure at Adam’s Peak.
 But I must say this spicy and sweet bread is must try for all Roti lovers around.

 Pittu with Sour Fish Curry

-The cylinder shape of steamed rice is known as Pittu or Puttu in Sri Lanka and also a popular dish in Kerala, India.
-Here also the main ingredient is the grated coconut which mixed with rice and can be served with curry for breakfast.
+The cylinder shape of steamed rice is known as Pittu or Puttu in Sri Lanka and also a favorite dish in Kerala, India.
+Here too the main ingredient is the grated coconut which mixed with rice and served with curry for breakfast.